ArtificialOwl/daita.github.com/_posts/2019-02-15-fulltextsearch-and-deck.md

 {% endhighlight %}

-The returned document contains the new data that will be sent to ElasticSearch and our index will be up-to-date.
+The returned document contains the new data that will be sent to FullTextSearch_ElasticSearch and our index will be up-to-date.